-If you want to give your customers another way of paying, for example, through PayPal or with a custom payment method, you can set up a third-party payment gateway in addition to Shopify Payments without having to pay any extra transaction fees.
+If you want to give your customers another way of paying, for example, through PayPal or with a custom payment method, then you can set up a third-party payment provider in addition to Shopify Payments without having to pay any extra transaction fees.

 A billing cycle is the 30-day interval at which Shopify invoices your plan fees and charges.
 You cannot choose the date that you get charged on, but you can extend your billing cycle to a longer interval (annual, biennial, or triennial) to earn a discount.

 It's important to note that there is a different billing cycle for app subscriptions that may not always match the billing date of your Shopify subscription billing cycle.

 If you ever pause or close your store, make sure you cancel your app subscriptions as well to avoid additional future charges.

-You can learn more about your invoice in Understanding your Shopify invoice.
+You can learn more about the various plan and transaction charges in Understanding your Shopify invoice.